The holomorphic couch theorem: Preliminaries

 In Teichm\"uller theory, one often goes back and forth between punctures and marked points as convenient.
-This passage is justified by the removabi\-lity of isolated singularities for quasiconformal maps and the following elementary lemma whose proof is left to the reader.
+This passage is justified by the fact that quasiconformal homeomorphisms send punctures to punctures.
+Moreover, homotopies defined in the complement of punctures can be modified as to extend to the punctures.